-Whether you realize it or not, this is happening right now, even as you read this article.
-Every time people come into contact with your company, they will make a decision to engage with it or move on.
+Whether you realize it or not, this is happening right now, even as you read this blog post.
+Every time people interact with your company, they will decide to engage with it or move on.

-Here are some examples of how branding can help a small business:
+Here are some examples of how branding helps companies sustain a competitive advantage:

 - makes it easier to communicate your value

-- clarifies your marketing messages and makes them more effective
+- ensures clear marketing messages, which makes them more effective

 - develops a stronger connection with future and existing customers

 Differentiation will make your business more competitive.
 But creating unique value in a crowded marketplace isn’t easy.

 We’re here to help.
 If you have questions, email me personally at email@example.com.